 Dialectical Behavior Therapy is an advanced derivation of Cognitive Behavior Therapy that was originally developed by Marsha M. Linehan, a psychology researcher at the University of Washington, to treat people with borderline personality disorder (BPD).
-DBT combines concepts of distress tolerance, acceptance, and mindful awareness largely derived from Buddhist meditative practice with cognitive-behavioral techniques for emotion regulation and reality-testing.
+Our DBT program combines concepts of distress tolerance, acceptance, and mindful awareness largely derived from Buddhist meditative practice with cognitive-behavioral techniques for emotional regulation and reality-testing.
 We offer the best and most effective borderline personality disease treatment in Florida.

-The DBT approach emphasizes a strong patient-therapist relationship, with the therapist being seen as an ally rather than an adversary throughout the course of treatment.
-Therapists sincerely accepts and validates the client’s feelings at any given time, while simultaneously helping the client realize that some feelings and behaviors are maladaptive, and teaching them better alternatives.
+The DBT program approach emphasizes a strong patient-therapist relationship, with the therapist being seen as an ally rather than an adversary throughout treatment.
+Therapists sincerely accept and validate the feelings of patients with personality disorder at any given time, while simultaneously helping the client realize that some feelings and behaviors are maladaptive, and teaching them better alternatives.

-The DBT therapist and patient work through issues experienced by the patient over the prior week, systematically recorded on diary cards.
+The DBT therapist and patient work through issues experienced by the patient over the prior week, systematically recording them on diary cards.
 This therapy component follows a treatment target hierarchy.
-The highest priority on this hierarchy is always Self-injurious and suicidal behaviors.
-Second in priority are behaviors that interfere with the course of treatment, referred to as therapy-interfering behaviors.
-Third in priority is the improvement of the patient’s general quality of life.
-Individual therapy provides the safe environment for the therapist and patient work towards improving skill use.
+The highest priority in this hierarchy is always Self-injurious and suicidal behaviors.
+Second in priority are behaviors that interfere with the course of treatment.
+These are also therapy-interfering behaviors.
+Third, priority is the improvement of the patient’s general quality of life.
+Individual therapy provides a safe environment for the therapist and patient to work towards improving skill use.

-A DBT Skills Group, run by two therapists, meets weekly for two hours and teaches patients with borderline personality disease in Florida to use specific skills that are broken down into four skill modules: core mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
-Ongoing individual therapy with a DBT therapist is required for participation in the skills group.
+A DBT Skills Group has two therapist instructors, meets weekly for two hours, and teaches patients with borderline personality disease in Florida to use specific skills.
+These skills break down into four skill modules: core mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
+Ongoing individual therapy with a DBT therapist is a requirement for participation in the skills group.

-The Dialectical Behavior Therapy program at The Delray Center for Healing is the most intensive and developed in the state of Florida, and one of the most advanced in the United States.
-The multidisciplinary Delray Center treatment team is comprised of 8 members, including a double Board Certified DBT Psychiatrist.
-This is the only program that has adapted an introduction level group for immediate participation, a teen focused skills group, and a full scale DBT skills group for family members of clients.
-This comprehensive approach has yielded extraordinary results in even the most complex cases.
+The Dialectical Behavior Therapy program at The Delray Center for Healing is the most intensive and developed in the state of Florida.
+And, one of the most advanced in the United States.
+The multidisciplinary Delray Center treatment team has 8 members, including a double Board-Certified DBT Psychiatrist.
+This is the only program that has adapted an introduction level group for immediate participation, a teen-focused skills group, and a full-scale DBT skills group for family members of clients.
+This comprehensive approach has yielded extraordinary results in even the most complex personality disorder Florida cases.